VinceThi/low-rank-hypothesis-complex-systems/README.md

 ### Network datasets

-The network datasets used in this projects were downloaded from the [Netzschleuder network catalogue](https://networks.skewed.de) in the `.gt.zst` file format into the `graph_data/netzschleuder/` subdirectory.
+The real networks and their properties (e.g., effective ranks) used in this project are available in `graphs/datasets_table.txt`.
+Most of the network datasets were downloaded from the [Netzschleuder network catalogue](https://networks.skewed.de) in the `.gt.zst` file format into the `graph_data/netzschleuder/` subdirectory.
-We also provide the links for other network datasets in the last section of the supplementary material of the paper.
+We also provide the links and details for other network datasets in the last section of the supplementary material of the paper.

 ### Python scripts